Machinimatic/Machinimatic/README.md

 <p>

-  ['For ponytown: Do not copy or take inspiration from my skins, pretty please, unless you're a friend!! then it's okay <3, but if ur not and i dont know you, don't do it!!']

-⌯⁍ Zane/Zee

-⌯⁍ Mach/Machin

-⌯⁍ Ricardo/Rico
+  ['For ponytown: We do not allow Copying/Inspiration of skins unless you are a friend.']

+⌯⁍ The Knight in Shining Armor ⌯⁍

   --
-  ⌯⁍ Copinger-Linker / Possible PDID
+  ⌯⁍ Copinger-Linker / Possible PDID.
+Will refer to ourselves in plural, but will say I/Me ⌯⁍

   ---

   <a href="https://pronouns.cc/@machinimaticorg">identities</a> . . "<br/> ᵎ!ᵎ
-۫ ׅ "' , Beautiful, Violent, Vulgar, ' " ✘
+۫ ׅ "' , Lore update: Taking a lil' snooze, ' " ✘
 </p>
 ᝰ🚬
 <p>